What is Obstetric Fistula?

-It occurs during prolonged, obstructed childbirth, when a woman lacks access to emergency medical care.
+Obstetric fistula is caused by a prolonged, obstructed childbirth, when a woman lacks access to emergency medical care.
 During this time, the mother’s delicate tissues in the birth canal are destroyed while trying to give birth.
-Tragically, 93% of women who suffer an obstetric fistula will give birth to a stillborn baby, often after an agonizing obstructed labor that has lasted several days.
+Tragically, 93% of women who suffer an obstetric fistula will give birth to a stillborn baby, often after an agonising obstructed labor that has lasted several days.

 It is estimated that around 31,000 women are still living with untreated fistula injuries in Ethiopia.
 A further 1,000 women suffer new fistula injuries every year, due to a lack of access to quality healthcare.

 Through Project Zero, we aim to reduce the number of obstetric fistula cases across the country to zero.